Snickerdoodles are one of my absolute favorite cookies! I love how such a simple cookie can be such a big hit for a crowd!

 I have to tell you, these are absolutely the best and easiest snickerdoodles I have ever made!
 They come together so incredibly quick and require such few ingredients.
 I have literally made them 4 times this week and have ended up eating way too much dough and cookies each time.

-Because of the ratios of ingredients in this dough to keep the cookies soft and chewy without needing the cream of tartar, this dough is very thick.
+This dough is very thick because of the ratios of ingredients to keep the cookies soft and chewy without needing the cream of tartar.
 You may have to work the last little bit of flour into the dough with your hands.
 It is also best if you press the dough balls down to flatten them slightly when shaping them, because if you leave them in balls when baking they will not spread.
 I also recommend sprinkling even more of the cinnamon sugar over the top of them right before they bake.
 You can’t really overdue it!

 These easy snickerdoodles come out super soft and slightly chewy and also stay thick so you really have something to sink your teeth into.
 I can’t wait for you to try them!